sh3lk/mx/website/docs.md

 `Kube` configures your application to autoscale using the [Kubernetes Horizontal Pod Autoscaler][hpa].
 As the load on your application increases, the number of replicas of the overloaded components will increase.
 Conversely, as the load on your application decreases, the number of replicas decreases.
-Service Weaver can independently scale the different components of your application, meaning that heavily loaded components can be scaled up while lesser loaded components can simultaneously be scaled down.
+MX can independently scale the different components of your application, meaning that heavily loaded components can be scaled up while lesser loaded components can simultaneously be scaled down.